iifl-logo

 Thejo Engineering Limited is a premium engineering solution provider to mining, mineral processing and bulk material handling industries through manufacturing products and offering onsite maintenance through technical as well as operations and maintenance services.
 The Company serves a variety of industries like steel, mining, mineral processing, aggregates and sand, power, chemical and fertiliser, cement, ports, etc. The Products business of the Company centres around design, development, manufacture and supply of rubber and polyurethane-based engineered products for belt cleaning, spillage control, flow enhancement, impact and abrasion protection, and screening applications.
 Thejo Engineering is one of the few companies in the sub-continent offering manufacturing, marketing, and servicing activities under one roof.

-Thejo Engineering was listed in the SME-EMERGE platform of the National Stock Exchange of India Limited (NSE) in 2012.
-The Company migrated to the Main Board (Capital Market Segment) of NSE with effect from 10th October, 2023.
+Thejo Engineering was listed in the SME-EMERGE platform of the National Stock Exchange of India Limited (NSE) in 2012 and migrated to the Main Board (Capital Market Segment) of NSE in 2023.
 The Company has global presence with subsidiaries in Australia, Saudi Arabia, Brazil, Chile and Ras Al-Khaimah, UAE.
 The Company caters to India, Australasia, Middle East, South America, North America, Sub-Sahara and West Africa markets.
 The Company has manufacturing facilities and in-house R&D Centre in Chennai.
 The Company has distributor networks in various geographies.

 RESEARCH AND DEVELOPMENT